chen-assert/cccbd_web/Document/01_system_draft.md

 - Helping and monitoring mechanism

   In order to solve the problem of someone delaying work or not solving the problem in time, we adopt the Helping and monitoring mechanism between several group members.
-We divide the group into several small groups such as, front end for 2 people, back end for two people etc and assign tasks to each small groups.
-In this way, people responsible for the same task can not only monitor and urge others to do the work, but help each other deal with problems as well.
+We divide the group into several small groups such as front end for 2 people, the back end for two people etc and assign tasks to each small groups.
+In this way, people responsible for the same task can not only monitor and urge others to do the work but help each other deal with problems as well.
 In other words, people who have the same goal for the whole task can solve more problems and thus improve their work efficiency.

 - Good solution about git merge in WebStorm/GitKraken

-  Considering the drawback in primary cmd command line, we choose to use other better softwires to do git operations.
-WebStorm or GitKraken are good choices, which can not only upload files, modify content to remote git repository and update the local git repository, but also present the process flow and chart of each modification, which is clear and concise.
+  Considering the drawback in the primary cmd command line, we choose to use other better software to do git operations.
+WebStorm or GitKraken are good choices, which can not only upload files, modify content to the remote git repository and update the local git repository, but also present the process flow and chart of each modification, which is clear and concise.
 This approach addresses the difficulty of seeing the process in each merging.
-Besides, WebStorm can also adjust cut and overwritten coverage to avoid the computer directly selecting the merged content by default and carrying out internal operation to get the result we do not want.
+Besides, WebStorm can also adjust cut and overwritten coverage to avoid the computer directly selecting the merged content by default and carrying out an internal operation to get the result we do not want.
 In this way, files can be synchronized among members' local repository and git can merge correctly.

   <figure>
     <img src="src\kk.jpg"/>